speedment/speedment-doc/pages/join.md

 ```

 {% include important.html content= "
 Currently, only predicates obtained from the entity fields can be used.
 Furthermore, predicates cannot be composed using the `.and()` and `.or()` methods.
 Instead. several invocations of the `.where()` method can be used to express `AND` compositions.
-This (limitation)[https://github.com/speedment/speedment/issues/601] will be removed in a future version of Speedment.
+This [limitation](https://github.com/speedment/speedment/issues/601) will be removed in a future version of Speedment.
 " %}

-## Examples
+## Join Examples
 This section contains examples of a number of commonly used join scenarios.

 ### Cross Join
-Here is an example of a `CROSS JOIN`:
+Here is an example of a `CROSS JOIN`.
+All possible combinations of `Film` and `Language` entities will appear in the Stream.
 ``` java
    Join<Tuple2<Film, Language>> join = joinComponent
         .from(FilmManager.IDENTIFIER)